 Zero Configuration Setup

-As an alternative to the conventional network configuration, VersaSync can also be setup using the zero-configuration networking technology ("zeroconf").
+As an alternative to conventional network configuration, VersaSync can also be set up using the zero-configuration networking technology ("zeroconf").

-When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: Once VersaSync's ETH connector is connected to a hub, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.
+When using zeroconf, a TCP/IP network will be created automatically, i.e. without the need for manual configuration: Once VersaSync's ETH connector is connected to a network, you can directly access the VersaSync Web UI, using a standard web browser, without any configuration.